ansible-collections/ibm_zos_core/docs/source/modules/zos_data_set.rst

   If *state=cataloged* and *volumes* is provided and the data set is not cataloged, module attempts to perform catalog using supplied *name* and *volumes*.
 If the attempt to catalog the data set catalog fails, returns failure with *changed=False*.

-  If *state=uncataloged* and the data set is not found, no action taken , module completes successfully with *changed=False*.
+  If *state=uncataloged* and the data set is not found, no action taken, module completes successfully with *changed=False*.

   If *state=uncataloged* and the data set is found, the data set is uncataloged, module completes successfully with *changed=True*.